Choose the Best Colours for Office As Per Vastu Shastra

 Black – Colour Of Grief

 Black represents depression and grief.
 It dampens the mood.
 Avoid this colour in the office environment.
-Since black absorbs the light, it is a low-energy colour.
+Since black absorbs light, it is a low-energy colour.

 Brown – Colour For Hardwork

 Brown is a colour of the structure.
-It relates to the hardworking, industrious and reliable.
+It relates to the hardworking, industrious, and reliable.
 Use brown colour in the key people zone.